-Otsego County Economic Alliance On-Line Site and Building Inventory
+Otsego County Economic Alliance Online Site & Building Inventory

-The OCEA maintains an inventory of vacant industrial, commercial and office buildings and vacant industrial sites on its web site www.gaylord-otsego.com.
-The OCEA also works to maintain an inventory of available for-lease retail and office space which is also provide on its web site.
-The OCEA does not broker the sale or lease of properties, but does facilitate and coordinate prospect tours of available properties at a prospect’s request.
+The OCEA maintains an inventory of vacant industrial, commercial and office buildings and vacant industrial sites on the OCEA website.
+The OCEA also works to maintain an inventory of available for-lease retail and office space which is also provide on its website.
+The OCEA does not broker the sale or lease of properties, but does facilitate and coordinate prospect tours of available properties at a prospect's request.
 The OCEA welcomes updates from brokers.

 Access to State Level Economic Development Services

 Through our partnership with the Michigan Economic Development Corporation we can help you access state level services and resources to help your company.
 We also work closely with our local Michigan Works!
 Office and can assist you with accessing workforce development, training and recruitment services they provide.

 Public Act Number 270 of 2010 ("Act 270") authorizes local units of government to adopt Property Assessed Clean Energy ("PACE") programs to promote the installation of energy efficiency improvements and renewable energy systems by owners of commercial or industrial property within a district designated by the local unit of government.
 Act 270 allows private commercial lenders to finance energy projects; authorizes local units of government to issue bonds, notes and other indebtedness; and authorizes the assessment of properties for the cost of the energy projects.
 Act 270 provides for repayment to the local unit of government or the private lender through a voluntary property assessment.
 The property assessment remains with the property and has the same priority as other property tax and assessment liens in the event of foreclosure.